MicrosoftDocs/well-architected/well-architected/azure-vmware/security.md

 *Impact: Security*

 If you don't patch and regularly update your operating system, you make it susceptible to vulnerabilities and put your entire platform at risk.
 When you apply patches regularly, you keep your system up to date.
-When using an endpoint protection solution, you help prevent common attack vectors from targeting your operating system.
+When you use an endpoint protection solution, you help prevent common attack vectors from targeting your operating system.
 It's also important to regularly perform vulnerability scans and assessments.
 These tools help you identify and remediate security weaknesses and vulnerabilities.

 Microsoft Defender for Cloud offers unique tools that provide advanced threat protection across Azure VMware Solution and on-premises VMs, including: